craftcms/docs/docs/commerce/5.x/system/addresses.md

 # Addresses

 ::: tip
 Addresses are now a native part of Craft!
-We recommend reviewing the [main documentation on addresses](/5.x/addresses.md) before digging in on Commerce-specifics.
+We recommend reviewing the [main documentation on addresses](/5.x/reference/element-types/addresses.md) before digging in on Commerce-specifics.
 :::

 Commerce manages shipping and billing information using Craft’s <craft5:craft\elements\Address> element type.

 In the control panel, you’ll encounter addresses within the context of [orders](./orders-carts.md) and [users](/5.x/system/users.md).
-[Store locations](#store-addresses) may also be entered at **Commerce** → **Store Management** → **General** → **Store Location**.
+[Store locations](#store-addresses) may also be entered at <Journey path="Commerce, Store Management, General, Store Location" />.

-Customer’s addresses are managed from their user account, if you’ve [added the native Addresses field](/5.x/reference/element-types/addresses.md#setup) to Users’ field layout.
-Commerce also inserts a **Commerce Settings** field into the [address field layout](/5.x/reference/element-types/addresses.md#native-and-custom-fields)) with primary shipping and billing controls.
+Customer’s addresses are managed from their user account.
+Commerce also inserts a **Commerce Settings** field into the [field layout](/5.x/reference/element-types/addresses.md#native-and-custom-fields) of addresses owned by a user, with primary shipping and billing controls.

 ## How Addresses are Used

-Your customers will work with addresses [directly](#address-book), or [via the cart](#cart-addresses).
+Your customers can provide addresses [directly](#address-book), or [via the cart](#cart-addresses).

 ::: tip
-Your primary source for information about [working with Addresses](/5.x/reference/element-types/addresses.md) is the main Craft documentation!
+Your primary source for information about [working with addresses](/5.x/reference/element-types/addresses.md) is the main Craft documentation!
 :::

 Every order may have a shipping and billing address, and customers with accounts can save and re-use addresses when placing new orders.
 How you collect and validate addresses on the front end is up to you—but Craft and Commerce provide tools that help streamline address management: